 City Law School is one of London’s major law schools and offers an impressive range of academic and professional courses.
 Located in the very heart of legal London, they are the first law school in London to educate students and practitioners at all stages of legal education.
 With four levels of study, they offer courses suitable for everyone interested in following a career in law: Undergraduate (LLB), Postgraduate (GDL/GE LLB /LLM), Professional (BPTC/LPC), Continuing Professional Development (CPD) and Research Degrees.
-They offer particularly good online resources (mostly available to all law students rather than “just” their own students) including:
+They offer particularly good online resources (mostly available to all law students rather than “just” their own students).

 English Language Centre, Oxford provide courses in legal English.
 Students are located across the world, receiving customised distance-learning courses for the Cambridge English examinations.
 The Cambridge Legal-English certificate (ILEC) is an advanced qualification that is valid for life and corresponds to Level 4 of the Association of Language Testers in Europe (ALTE) and Level C1 of the Common European Framework of Reference for Languages (CEFRL).